 Project management is the very thing that organizes and manages creativity and helps run fresh ideas.
 That might catch you by surprise, and I would totally understand it – many people look a bit perplexed when I tell them creativity is something that can be managed.
 Then the question rings: “How can you possibly do that?”

 Well, there are some ways, but first, it is important to understand the essence of the creativity we are talking about.
 I am used to thinking that there are two different types of creativity – an artistic and business one.
 And depending on what you need your creativity for, you have to moderate and adjust it.

 Art is a brilliant thing, but this area functions differently from a business.
 When you have an enterprise to manage, self-expression is more of a secondary thing, while efficiency and results come first.
 To capture them, it is not enough to be creative – it is vital to manage your ideas, implement them in your workflow, control the whole process.

-This is what project management is about.
+This is what creative project management is about.
 Frankly, when you realize the scope of work PMs do, it might seem a bit too much.
-They are supposed to know and do everything at the same time – run the project, control the team, supervise the workflow, arrange cooperation, etc. And here we are, talking about creativity control.
+They are supposed to know and do everything at the same time – run the project, control how the team works, supervise the workflow, arrange cooperation, etc. And here we are, talking about creativity control and organizing the working process with your team members.
 So, how do you normally do that?

 Top project management software is the answer.

 There are multiple saas online project management tools that can help you greatly.
 Mostly, they are designed for task organization, setting deadlines, and so on – I would call such software a multifunctional planner.
 Yet, some tools have cool features that might be interesting not only for PMs, but for everyone who works in the team.
 Let’s take a look at a full definition from techopedia.com: